ong-ck/ITpt/README.md

 <tbody>
   <tr>
     <td>Complexity</td>
-    <td align="justify">Not complex to replicate the scoreing table found on the </td>
+    <td align="justify">Not complex to replicate the scoring table found on the NS portal.</td>
-    <td align="justify">Slightly more complex to group the differenct scores together into the same groups and to ensure that all cases are covered.</td>
+    <td align="justify">Slightly more complex to group the different scores together into the same groups and to ensure that all cases are covered.</td>
   </tr>
   <tr>
     <td>Extensibility</td>